mhzhu1/cs323-notes/logic/inference/index.md

 ---
 layout: post
-title: Inference - SAT solvers
+title: Inference - satisfiability solvers
 ---

 ## Brute force

 The brute force approach to checking satisfiability is to go through